ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to be able to use preferred authentication methods or to improve privacy by not directly communicating with an Issuer.
 Depending on the attestation, Attesters can store state about a Client, such as the number of overall tokens issued thus far.
-As an example of an Issuance protocol, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
+As an example of an issuance protocol, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
 In this context, the Attester attested that some client solved a CAPTCHA and the resulting token produced by the Issuer was proof of this fact.